 What is a hyperbaric chamber?

 Hyperbaric oxygen therapy is delivered through treatment sessions, or “dives,” in a pressurized vessel known as a hyperbaric chamber.
-HyOx uses multi-patient chambers at both its Atlanta hyperbaric oxygen therapy medical treatment centers.
+HyOx Medical Treatment Center uses multi-patient chambers at both its Atlanta hyperbaric centers (Marietta and Gwinnett).
 Regardless of their specific configuration, hyperbaric chambers are designed to safely create a pressurized environment (equivalent to 2-3 times the pressure of air at sea level) for the patient.
 Despite this similarity, there are differences among hyperbaric chambers.
 The major differences are in the manner in which oxygen is delivered to the patient and the comforts associated with each chamber.

 HyOx operates Georgia’s largest multi-patient hyperbaric chambers.
 HyOx’s chambers are 31 feet in length and 9 feet in diameter.
 The chambers can comfortably accommodate 12 sitting patients plus attendants, who remain with patients throughout the treatment.
 During treatment, patients can read, listen to music, or watch videos on the chamber’s entertainment system.
 Medications, beverages, snacks, and a private restroom are available at all times during treatment in HyOx’s multi-patient hyperbaric chambers.
 Engineered and manufactured by Gulf Coast Hyperbarics, a Florida firm whose clients include NASA’s Johnson Space Center, HyOx’s chambers are made with the same materials used in the construction of high-pressure oil pipelines.